 Human trafficking is regarded as a modern slave trade, and lawmakers know they can score big points off promoting harsh penalties and stirring public fear.
-Sex trafficking is seen as particularly egregious, since it combines slavery and sex crimes.
+Sex trafficking is seen as particularly egregious since it combines slavery and sex crimes.
 Some politicians have called it one of the worst crimes imaginable.

 Jurors are sure to have this in mind, and those accused can face harsh prejudice just by being charged.
-However, like all criminal allegations, prosecutors must prove every element of the charge beyond reasonable doubt.
+However, like all criminal allegations, prosecutors must prove every element of the charge beyond a reasonable doubt.
 An aggressive Des Moines sex crimes defense lawyer can point out the flaws in the case.
 If there is any reasonable doubt, even the most hardened juror must acquit.

 McCarthy & Hamrock, P.C. | Polk County Federal Human Trafficking Attorney

 At McCarthy & Hamrock, P.C., we have more than four decades of experience in representing people facing criminal accusations, including in federal courts.
 A Des Moines federal sex trafficking lawyer from McCarthy & Hamrock, P.C. can help you build a strong defense and fight the charges.
 Call us today at (515) 279-9700 to set up a consultation.